 Under the new licensure system, a new state board will issue all licenses in a content field.
 However not all teachers will have any demonstrated connection to the content area of their license.
 That may give the system flexibility, but it is not an accurate way to account for in-field knowledge.
 We believe the state accountability system should count all Tier I and II teachers as out-of-field unless their underlying degree or advanced credits match the content field of their license.

 We believe all students, and especially students of color, deserve the most effective teachers.
-As a result, the draft ESSA teacher effectiveness provisions should be amended to incentivize districts to include all teachers, regardless of licensure tier in their TDE plan.
+As a result, we successfully lobbied MDE to amend the plan's teacher effectiveness provisions to incentivize districts to include all teachers, regardless of licensure tier, in their TDE plan.
 ESSA’s definition of “effective teacher” relies on the application of TDE to teachers.
-We believe it should apply to teachers in all tiers to accurately reflect the standard.
+We believed it should apply to teachers in all tiers to accurately reflect the standard, and it now does.

 The U.S. Department of Education has until January 2018 to suggest any changes to Minnesota's ESSA plan before final approval.